ursula k. heise

 Los Angeles, CA 90095

-Ursula K. Heise is the Chair of the Department of English and professor at the Institute of the Environment and Sustainability at UCLA.
+Ursula K. Heise is the professor of the Department of English and at the Institute of the Environment and Sustainability at UCLA.
 She is a 2011 Guggenheim Fellow and former President of ASLE (Association for the Study of Literature and the Environment).
 Her research and teaching focus on contemporary literature and the environmental humanities; environmental literature, arts, and cultures in the Americas, Western Europe and Japan; literature and science; science fiction; and narrative theory.

 Projects